flippinroo2/nervos_hackathon/9 - Initiate Withdraw Process From The Layer 2 Back To Layer 1/README.md

-# 6 - Use Force Bridge To Deposit Tokens From Ethereum To Polyjuice
+# 9 - Initiate Withdraw Process From The Layer 2 Back To Layer 1

 1. Layer 2 withdraw